nmohamad/bridgepoint/doc-bridgepoint/notes/7744_RealizedClass/7744_RealizedClass.int.md

 5. Work Required
 ----------------
 5.1 In BPDebugTarget.terminate() and BPThread.resetClassLoader(), check for the
-	Active executing targets, if there is no executing target, clear VM_c.vmclMap and BPClassLoader.definitions.
+	active executing targets.
+If there is no executing target, clear VM_c.vmclMap and BPClassLoader.definitions.

 5.2 If the terminated project contains a defined realized class, print a